waqarsaleem/waqarsaleem.github.io/TA/index.md

 - your creativity in the above tasks - good CS people are rational, great CS people are crazy (within reasonable bounds)
 - your judgement in the above tasks - achieving the right balance between too little and too much

 The above may seem arbitrary but I hope that with some thought, you can appreciate how these relate to your eventual responsibilities as a TA.
-Some of the criteria may contradict, e.g., you may be find a more creative problem if you take longer.
+Some of the criteria may contradict, e.g., given more time, you may find a more creative problem.
 I hope that you also appreciate that achieving the right trade-off among competing factors is an important life skill, one that plays out quite explicitly in CS.
 Lastly, some things above may be vague.
 That is intentional, and yes, it can be unfair.
 But I want to test your judgment as a CS student.

 viel Spaß!